spenriche/spenriche.github.io/_posts/2025-2-7-climate.md

 **1. Cost-Effective Policies Over Extreme Measures**

-- Sweeping climate policies, like high carbon taxes or outright fossil fuel bans, can sometimes do more economic harm than environmental good.
+- Sweeping climate policies, like high carbon taxes or outright fossil fuel bans, will do more economic harm than environmental good.
 The key is efficiency—ensuring that policies provide more benefit than their cost, so resources aren’t wasted on ineffective solutions.

 **2. Economic Growth Leads to Cleaner Environments**